Description

 The list of supported gestures varies by platform:

-- Player on Windows: Intuiface supports 25 different gestures grouped into 5 categories, each of which can be used to trigger one or more actions.
+- Player on Windows: Intuiface supports 25 different gestures grouped into five categories, each of which can be used to trigger one or more actions.
 The list of gestures is here.

-- Player on iPad, Android, ChromeOS, BrightSign, Samsung SSP, LG webOS: Intuiface supports the gestures Swipe Up/Down and Swipe Left/Right, each of which can be used to trigger one or more actions.
+- Player on iPad, Android, ChromeOS, BrightSign, Samsung SSP: Intuiface supports the gestures Swipe Up/Down and Swipe Left/Right, each of which can be used to trigger one or more actions.
 You can see these four gestures listed here.

 A common example would be to use the swipe left / right triggers to call the next / previous navigation action.

-A common mistake is to add interaction triggers at scene level (such as is tapped trigger), and use swipe triggers at experience level.
-In this case, the tap trigger will absorb the interaction making the swipe gestures unusable.
+A common mistake is to add interaction triggers at the scene level (such as is tapped trigger) and use swipe triggers at the experience level.
+In this case, the tap trigger will absorb the interaction, making the swipe gestures unusable.

 Supported Gestures